loriab/psi4/README.md

 Psi4 is an open-source suite of *ab initio* quantum chemistry programs designed for efficient, high-accuracy simulations of molecular properties.
-We routinely perform computations with more than 2500 basis functions running serially or on multi-core machines.
+We routinely perform computations with
+>2500 basis functions running serially or on multi-core machines.

 With computationally demanding portions written in C++, exports of many C++ classes into Python via Pybind11, and a flexible Python driver, Psi4